Archaeological Institute of America

 The fellowship can also be used by Portuguese nationals (archaeologists and archaeology graduate students) to support research and study in the US.
 Individuals applying for this type of support are not limited to the study of Portuguese archaeology and funds can be used to research and study any archaeological region and topic.

-Please note that all application materials (including references and transcripts) must be received at the AIA by the November 1 deadline, and must be in English.
+Please note that all application materials, including references and transcripts (if applicable), must be received at the AIA by the November 1 deadline, and must be in English.

 Trent Trombley, Ph.D. candidate at the University of California, Berkeley, is a 2019 recipient of the Archaeology of Portugal Fellowship.
 He will use the fellowship funds for his project, “A bioarchaeological approach to medieval religious communities at Largo Cândido dos Reis, Santarém, Portugal” (part of his larger dissertation project on medieval Santarém).
 While much historical debate has focused on religion in the Middle Ages as a social denominator, Mr. Trombley will be using a bioarchaeological approach to examine how religion affected the body, health, hygienic regimens, and possibly intermarriage within and between religiously demarcated communities.